 Stand-up comics aren’t generally known for being a happy and well-adjusted lot.

-No matter what we’ve been through, it is our individual responsibility to choose how we respond when we encounter things that trigger emotional responses.
-It’s unethical for us to expect the rest of the world to adjust their expressions to avoid the possibility that we might be triggered by them.
+It doesn’t matter what we’ve been through.
+It is our individual responsibility to choose how we respond when we encounter things that trigger emotional responses.
+Expecting the rest of the world to adjust their expressions to avoid the possibility that we might be triggered by them is unethical.

 Our emotional state is our personal responsibility, not anyone else’s.
 When we get triggered by something, we have to deal with that by using whatever coping mechanisms we have, as long as we don’t disturb others.

-For instance, if you are in a theater watching a movie and a scene triggers you and your method of coping is to scream, it would be better to go outside and scream rather than disturb, startle, and possibly trigger others.
-No one is entitled to having public things modified to suit their personal comfort one.
+Let’s imagine you are in a theater watching a movie and a scene triggers you.
+Your method of coping is to scream, it would be better to go outside and scream rather than disturb, startle, and possibly trigger others.
+No one is entitled to having public situations modified to suit their personal comfort zone.

-Every year in the U.S., on the Fourth of July and New Year’s Eve, many combat veterans suffer silently as fireworks and gunshots fill the air, bringing them back to horrors that overwhelm them.
+Every year in the U.S., on the Fourth of July and New Year’s Eve, many combat veterans suffer silently.
+Fireworks and gunshots fill the air, bringing them back to horrors that overwhelm them.
 They don’t ask everyone else to refrain from their celebrations.
 They just have a really bad night and deal with it.

 Those who expect the rest of the world to tiptoe around their triggers forget an important truth.
-This may be hard to hear and may sound callous, but it’s reality: No one is entitled to never suffer or be offended.
+No one is entitled to never suffer or be offended.
 Life is guaranteed to contain suffering and offense of various kinds for everyone.